LambdaGeo/rwh-ptbr/cap06.md

 ```

 First, we ask Haskell to read the file back.\[[13](#ftn.id604799)\] Then, we try to assign the result of `read input` to `d2`.
 That generates an error.
 The reason is that the interpreter doesn't know what type `d2` is meant to be, so it doesn't know how to parse the input.
 If we give it an explicit type, it works, and we can verify that the two sets of data are equal.
-[6 comments](comments: show / hide)

 Since so many different types are instances of `Read` and `Show` by default (and others can be made instances easily; see [the section called “Automatic Derivation”](using-typeclasses.html#typeclasses.auto.derivation "Automatic Derivation")), you can use it for some really complex data structures.
-Here are a few examples of slightly more complex data structures: [2 comments](comments: show / hide)
+Here are a few examples of slightly more complex data structures:

 ```